patelishani/astpp.doc/Modules/Accounts/create_accounts.rst

 Tax                   Select applicable taxes
                       You can create taxes from Configuration -> Taxes.

-Low Balance AlertLevel     Define low balance amount on which you want to send notification to customer.
+Low Balance Alert     Define low balance amount on which you want to send notification to customer.

 Enable Email Alerts?  system will notify for Low credit if this option is set to Yes.